CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 In 2016, I graduated with a Bachelors in Applied Mathematics and Minor in Economics.
 But surprisingly, I didn't know what I wanted to do.
 [From that time](https://www.youtube.com/watch?v=AGBGetoOW4s&pbjreload=101), I aspired to go into [Data Science](https://towardsdatascience.com/data-sciences-most-misunderstood-hero-2705da366f40), which can be summarized in the opportunity to be featured in a Udacity blog  ["5-Year Plan For Career Success" in a Udacity blog post](https://blog.udacity.com/2017/12/5-year-plan-for-career-success.html) by Caroline Watson.

 This year, I have never been in a position to take my next steps into Data Science.
 With that being said, I plan to do the following:
-* Officially have a Data Science title and responsibilties
+* Officially have a Data Science title and responsibilities
 * Contribute to Open Source
   * Give back more than I've taken from the Python community (i.e. not being part of the 'Stadium' users, mentioned by [Working in Public: The Making and Maintenance of Open Source by Nadia Eghbal](https://www.amazon.com/Working-Public-Making-Maintenance-Software/dp/0578675862))
 * Continue with Data-related Nonprofit contributions